akaris-redhat/blog/cgroups.md

 Nov 27 06:46:11 overcloud-computesriov-0 sudo[33325]:     root : TTY=unknown ; PWD=/ ; USER=root ; COMMAND=/usr/local/bin/kolla_set_configs
 [root@overcloud-computesriov-0 system.slice]#
 ~~~

-### Resources ###

-`man 7 cgroups`

-### What is a croup ###

-man 7 cgroups
-       (...)
-       Control  cgroups,  usually  referred to as cgroups, are a Linux kernel feature which
-       allow processes to be organized into hierarchical  groups  whose  usage  of  various
-       types of resources can then be limited and monitored.
-The kernel's cgroup interface
-       is provided through a pseudo-filesystem called cgroupfs.
-Grouping is implemented in
-       the core cgroup kernel code, while resource tracking and limits are implemented in a
-       set of per-resource-type subsystems (memory, CPU, and so on).
-       (...)
-       Subsystems are sometimes also known as resource controllers (or
-       simply, controllers).
-       (...)
-       The cgroups for a controller are arranged in a hierarchy.
-This hierarchy is defined
-       by creating, removing, and renaming subdirectories within the cgroup filesystem.
-At
-       each level of the hierarchy, attributes (e.g., limits) can be defined.
-The  limits,
-       control,  and  accounting  provided  by cgroups generally have effect throughout the
-       subhierarchy underneath the cgroup where the  attributes  are  defined.
-Thus,  for
-       example,  the limits placed on a cgroup at a higher level in the hierarchy cannot be
-       exceeded by descendant cgroups.
-       (...)

 ### cgroupsv1 vs cgroupsv2 ###